farismismar/eesc7v86-fall22/README.md

 This is a code repository that allows its user to generate statistics of a multiple input, multiple output (MIMO) wireless channel and both QAM and QPSK symbols (Gray coded).
 The simulation is for a single OFDM symbol and a single user.

+MIMO precoding is done via singular value decomposition (SVD), waterfilling, and identity.
+Beamforming through the use of discrete Fourier transform (DFT) codebook is implemented.

 Several channel operations are performed: channel estimation, channel equalization, and symbol detection.

 Channel estimation is performed through the use of least squares estimation and the linear minimum mean square error (LMMSE) formula.